 Many businesses are larger, some have more customers, but few touch as many lives as we do.
-We are fortunate for the opportunities this affords us for citizenship in the communities we serve, whether that community is an ecosystem or economy, a workplace or a hometown.
+We are fortunate for the opportunities this affords us to be a good citizen in the communities we serve - whether that community is an ecosystem or economy, a workplace or a hometown.

-Since 2003, combined with partner and grantee-matching contributions, this investment has resulted in an on-the-ground conservation impact of more than $94 million, which has translated to more than one million acres of critical habitat restored and enhanced.
+The Southern Company system has invested $18.2 million from 2013 to 2018 to fund imperiled longleaf pine restoration, bird conservation and community-based wetland restoration.
+Nearly $13 million of this investment - when combined with partner and grantee-matching contributions - has already resulted in an on-the-ground conservation impact of nearly $114 million, which has translated to more than 1.5 million acres of critical habitat restored and enhanced.

 Southern Company system facilities and property are located within known ranges of a number of U.S. federally threatened or endangered species.
-Species occurrence or presence of critical habitat is evaluated and proper consultation is completed prior to initiating activities that occur in the proximity of identified species or their critical habitat.
+The presence of species or their critical habitat is evaluated and proper consultation is completed prior to initiating activities in close proximity.